Self-Injectable Weight Management Treatment

 How much weight will I lose?

 This will vary from person to person, and will depend on what dose of medication you are using.
-You can expect to lose 0.5-1kg per week when you reach the target treatment dose (week 5 ).
+You can expect to lose 0.5-1kg per week when you reach the target treatment doses.

 It is normal for your weight (and weight loss) to fluctuate from week to week.